PassivePicasso/ThunderKit/Documentation/ThunderKitDocumentation/Manual/ImportExtensions/OptionalExecutor/CheckUnityVersion.md

 ## How It Works

-1. Reads the game's Unity version from the `globalgamemanagers` file (or `data.unity3d`) using AssetsTools.NET.
+1. Reads the game's Unity version using AssetsTools.NET, from the loose `globalgamemanagers` file or, for players built with chunk based compression, the `data.unity3d` bundle header.
 2. If that file cannot be parsed, falls back to reading the `FileVersionInfo` from the game executable.
+Non-Windows executables carry no version resource, so this fallback yields nothing on Linux and macOS.
 3. Compares the `major.minor.patch` portion of each version string against `Application.unityVersion`.